All Episodes

 The office currently employs approximately 470 staff, a significant number of whom are lawyers, auditors, investigators, who may exercise wide discretion on matters under their jurisdiction.

-If the inspector general finds evidence of criminal wrongdoing, he may refer it to a United States attorney who can then convene a grand jury or take appropriate actions.
+If the Inspector General finds evidence of criminal wrongdoing, he may refer it to a United States attorney who can then convene a grand jury or take appropriate actions.

-To be clear, the inspector general has the authority to investigate allegations of wrongdoing, collect evidence through subpoena, develop cases for presentation to the attorney general and the deputy attorney general for prosecution or other action.
+To be clear, the Inspector General has the authority to investigate allegations of wrongdoing, collect evidence through subpoena, develop cases for presentation to the Attorney General and the Deputy Attorney General for prosecution or other action.

-The inspector general may also, under appropriate circumstances, make information available to the public even if no criminal or disciplinary action is recommended.
+The Inspector General may also, under appropriate circumstances, make information available to the public even if no criminal or disciplinary action is recommended.

 In contrast, this type of information would not normally be publicly available after the conclusion of a traditional criminal investigation.

-But this is very important what I'm telling you here.
+But this is very important, what I'm telling you here.

-So what is this letter mean?
+So what does this letter mean?

 He's an experienced federal prosecutor who was twice confirmed unanimously by the Senate of the United States for the District of Utah in 2015 and 2017.

-Only worry I have is the guy's a Democrat.
+The only worry I have is the guy's a Democrat.

 When President Trump is getting investigated, it's by Democrats.